Next Leicester Manager Odds: Who Could Replace Brendan Rodgers?

 His Leeds team were often a joy to watch - constantly willing to take risks, commit men forward and overload the opposition in a bid to score.

-However, they were also very vulnerable in defence, so he might not be the most prudent replacement for Rodgers when you consider how vulnerable the Foxes have looked at the back.
+However, they were also very vulnerable in defence, so he might not be the most prudent replacement for Rodgers when you consider how vulnerable the Foxes have looked at the back this season.

-Solskjaer is also on the hunt for an interesting new job after Manchester United sacked him last season following a dreadful run of results.
+Solskjaer is also on the hunt for an interesting new job after Manchester United sacked him last season following a dismal run of results.

-The Norwegian led the Red Devils to a second-place finish in the Premier League, and he had a better win record than Jose Mourinho, Louis van Gaal and David Moyes.
+The Norwegian manager led the Red Devils to a second-place finish in the Premier League, and he had a better win record than Jose Mourinho, Louis van Gaal and David Moyes at Old Trafford.

 Stay In The Loop With Free Bets, Insider Tips & More!